-Mr. Jean Denis Boucher also has substantial experience with individual employment relations, on matters such as drafting and applying non-competition and confidentiality clauses, and appearing in court for clients seeking to enforce them.
+Jean Denis also has substantial experience with individual employment relations, on matters such as drafting and applying non-competition and confidentiality clauses, and has appeared in court for clients seeking to enforce them.

-Negotiation of collective agreements — In addition to the above agreements in the public transportation sector, Mr. Jean Denis Boucher acted as employer’s spokesperson in negotiations with employers such as retail chains Zellers and Wise.
+In addition to his work in the public transportation sector, Jean Denis has acted as a spokesperson in negotiations with employers, such as retail chains Zellers and Wise.

 Recently negotiated and closed agreements include: